ruuddrummen/react-signal-forms/README.md

 - Easy to use, easy to extend.
 Built from the ground with an DX friendly extension model.
   - Pick and choose what you need.
   - Plug in your own.
-- Add rules to your fields.
+- Add built-in context aware rules to your fields or create your own.
   - Like `required()` or `applicableIf(...)`.
-  - Rules have access to your form context and other fields.
 - Only calculates and renders what is necessary by leveraging signals.
+- Field and rule specifications are separated from UI.
 - Bring your own UI libraries and components.
 - Everything is strongly typed with Typescript.
-- And many more smart and useful quotes.

 ## Getting started